Deep South's Oldest Rivalry: 2017: Twice in One Year

+2025: The Crumble After the Fumble

+Unranked Auburn hosted No. 10 Georgia in Auburn.
+Auburn initially took a 10–0 lead and was nearing the endzone close to halftime.
+On the goal line, Auburn quarterback Jackson Arnold fumbled and lost the ball on a quarterback sneak.
+Georgia went on to score 20 unanswered points, beating Auburn 20–10 and extending their winning streak over the Tigers to nine games.
+The game was noted for its controversial officiating.
+On October 22, 2025, Yellowhammer News reported that the SEC suspended crew chief Ken Williamson from officiating SEC games due to complaints regarding the 2025 matchup.

 Family rivalry

 Beyond the length of the rivalry, the schools' football histories are quite interconnected, with many individuals having played or coached at both schools.

 Georgia's all-time winningest head coach and long-time athletic director, Vince Dooley, earned both his bachelor's and master's degree at Auburn while playing football and subsequently beginning his coaching career under legendary Auburn head coach Shug Jordan.
 Jordan himself was an assistant football coach and head basketball coach at Georgia before returning to his alma mater.

 Former Auburn head coach Pat Dye was a three-year letterman and All-American offensive lineman at Georgia under head coach Wally Butts.
 About the rivalry, Dye has said, "It's a unique thing.
 It's like playing against your brother.
 I don't think anybody who plays in that game can ever forget it.
 It just doesn't matter much where it's played or what somebody's record is.
 It's so intense and tough, but at the same time, it's family."

-Current Auburn associate head coach and defensive line coach Rodney Garner previously coached at Georgia for fifteen years (1998–2012).
+Former Auburn associate head coach and defensive line coach Rodney Garner previously coached at Georgia for fifteen years (1998–2012).
 Garner and current Georgia offensive line coach Stacy Searels both played at Auburn under Dye.
 Former Georgia offensive coordinator Neil Callaway was Auburn's offensive line coach for all of Dye's 12 seasons.

 Two-time former Auburn defensive coordinator Will Muschamp and offensive line coach Hugh Nall are former Georgia players.
 Tracy Rocker, a College Football Hall of Fame inductee and two-time All-American at Auburn as a defensive lineman, was a defensive line coach at Georgia from 2014–2017 after holding the same position at Auburn from 2009–2010.